Here you can access a variety of information and materials to help you develop your protocol.

 You and your co-authors will need to access ‘Archie’, the Cochrane Collaboration’s central server for managing and storing documents and contact details.
 You should check out the file from within RevMan.
 Click here for our Top tips for using Archie and RevMan guide.
 It is important that you visit the Cochrane Informatics and Knowledge Management Department (IKMD's) author support pages for RevMan and Archie support.

 Cochrane Handbook for Systematic Reviews of Interventions and the Cochrane Style Guide

 Please refer to the Cochrane Handbook which is the official document that describes in details the process of preparing and maintaining Cochrane systematic reviews.
-Cochrane protocols and reviews should also follow the style described in the Cochrane Style Guide.
+Cochrane protocols and reviews should also follow the style described in the Cochrane Style Manual.
 The 'Related Resources' sidebar on this page explains how you can find examples of our published protocols and reviews in the Cochrane Library.
 If you do not have access to the Cochrane Library please contact email@example.com.